gisma-courses/LV-uav-workflow/morea/home.md

 ## Legal

-This course is brought to you from the working group on [Geoinformatics Science](https://www.uni-marburg.de/de/fb19/fachbereich/staff/reudenbach) of the [Department of Geography](https://www.uni-marburg.de/fb19).
-The course content is developed and hosted on [Github](https://gisma-courses.github.io/geoinfo-basis-qgis/).
+The course content is developed and hosted on [Github](https://gisma-courses.github.io/geoinfo-basis-qgis/) and developed by the [GISMA Geoinformatics Science](https://www.uni-marburg.de/de/fb19/fachbereich/staff/reudenbach) working group.

 The responsibility for the content rests with the instructors.
-Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.
+Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of [Marburg University](https://www.uni-marburg.de/en).